World War I memorials: Experience of the conflict

 The war had also led to political tensions, revolution and turmoil.
 In Russia, the conflict resulted in revolution and civil war between 1917 and 1923, and the rise to power of the Communist Bolshevik government.
 The German Empire had seen revolution break out at the end of the war, with vicious street fighting in the major cities, including Berlin; some Germans felt that this experience was too quickly forgotten in the post-war years.
 Romania almost descended into revolution as well.
 There was turmoil in Ireland; 210,000 Irish served in the war as part of the British forces, but the Easter Rising in Dublin in 1916 led in turn to the Irish War of Independence and the later civil war.
 Elsewhere the war exposed simmering ethnic and religious divisions.
 In Canada, for example, the distinctions between the English, largely Protestant, and French speaking, predominantly Catholic, parts of the country become increasingly apparent, with conscription becoming a major political issue.

 In the years after the war, veterans, the bereaved and the rest of society focused, to the point of obsession, with the problem of death.
 There was tremendous interest in creating war memorials that celebrated the themes of glory, heroism and loss.
 In part, there was a rupture or dislocation with the pre-war norms of how memorials should look and feel; communities sought to find new, radical ways to mourn the millions of dead, killed in an essentially modern conflict.
 In other ways, the building of memorials drew on traditional forms and ideas, drawing on existing religious and architectural themes to explore loss and grief.

 Responses during the war

 As the war progressed, memorials began to be created in most countries, either in civic centres, personal homes or on the battlefields themselves.
 Memorials took various names across Europe; amongst English-speaking countries, such memorials had previously been called fallen soldiers' monuments, but the term "war memorial" became popularised by the conflict, drawing attention to the role of society as a whole in the events.
-Germany followed suit, terming the memorials Kriegerdenkmal, war monuments.
+Germany followed suit, terming the memorials Kriegerdenkmal, warrior monument.
 By contrast France and Italy termed them monuments aux morts and monumenti ai caduti: monuments to the dead, an explicit reference to the deceased.
 Many of these memorials were in private homes rather than in public places, as bereaved families often made domestic memorials, using photographs of the deceased and personal objects sent back from the front.